 Editing your robots.txt and .htaccess files has never been this easy: you can edit them straight from the Files menu of the Yoast SEO plugin, so you can easily check and or update those files and keep it all nice and clean.

 With recent releases, WordPress has added more and more bloat to the

 <head> section of WordPress installs.
 Luckily it also has methods to remove those.
-WordPress SEO will strive to keep your head section as clean as possible.
+Yoast SEO will strive to keep your head section as clean as possible.

-The API docs for the WordPress SEO plugin are available here.
+The API docs for the Yoast SEO plugin are available here.